 - We try to limit posts to two per calendar for each author, because we want to include a diversity of voices on the blog.

 - If you cite online sources, please include hyperlinks.
-For all sources, please use footnotes and format your citations according to the Chicago Manual of Style.
+For all sources, please use endnotes and format your citations according to the Chicago Manual of Style.

 - Please italicize all film titles.

 - If this is your first contribution to the blog, please share a short bio (100 words or less) with your piece.